tomster12/construct/Obsidian/Development.md

 - Into the pit
 	- Biome adversity
 	- NPC development
+- Neurovoider
+	- Modularity
+	- Varied enemies
+	- Dynamic / procedural levels

 **Open Discussion**

 How will gameplay loop work:
 - Roguelite runs, in which you build up a construct through single runs
-	- Short sessions in and out - doesnt allow for much ingame development of larger constructs but could benefit meta progression
+	- Short sessions in and out
+		- doesnt allow for much ingame development of larger constructs but could benefit meta progression
-	- Longer sessions between multiple floors / rooms - bigger progression of construct but more lost inbetween each run
+	- Longer sessions between multiple floors / rooms
+		- bigger progression of construct but more lost inbetween each run
 - Open world, going dungeon to dungeon / zone to zone building up 1 singular construct throughout entire playtime
 	- Incorporate mothergunship style weapon system, of taking them into missions but losing them if you die

-What meta game is needed:
+Potential includable meta-game:
 - NPC / shops in a hub area:
 	- Buy runes / orbs to permanently keep / 1 time use
 	- Unlock new runes orbs to be found ingame